ryanxjhan/TensorFlow-2.x-Cheat-Sheet/README.md

     if len(feature_map.shape) == 4:

         # -------------------------------------------
-        # Just do this for the conv / maxpool layers, not the fully-connected layers
+        # Just do this for the conv / max pool layers, not the fully-connected layers
         # -------------------------------------------
         n_features = feature_map.shape[-1]  # number of features in the feature map
         size = feature_map.shape[1]  # feature map shape (1, size, size, n_features)